 What are the benefits of installing your own siding?

 The main reason homeowners choose to install their own siding is to save money.
-Some enjoy doing the work themselves, or want the peace of mind knowing they installed each panel.
+Some enjoy doing the work themselves or want peace of mind knowing they installed each panel.
 The main purpose of installing your own siding is to protect your wallet.

 What are the dangers of installing your own siding?